sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Model TeX format creation files
+Short desc    : Model TeX format creation files
 URL          : http://tug.org/texlive/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : This bundle provides a collection of model .ini files for
+Descript     : This bundle provides a collection of model .ini files for
              : creating TeX formats.
 These files are commonly used to
              : introduced distribution-dependent variations in formats.
 They
              : are also used to allow existing format source files to be used